MuhammadHassanBashir/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 # Our kubectl context should be automatically changed to new cluster
 kubectl config view --minify

+# it will give you the information of addons flags(like: --asg-access , -- external-dns-access , --full-ecr-access , --appmesh-access, --alb-ingress-access, --install-neuron-plugin):
+eksctl create nodesgroup --help
 ```

 ### Verify Worker Node IAM Role and list of Policies